brendanbignell/ML_Kaggle_Titanic/README.md

 The dataset is from Kaggle and the goal is to predict whether a passenger survived or not.
 The dataset contains 891 rows and 12 columns.

-LightGBM and FastTree models are compared.
+Comparison of LightGBM and FastTree and a deep learning ensemble model consisting of:
+	SDCA Logistic Regression
+	FastForest
+	LBFGS Logistic Regression

-Usage of Nvidia GPU tested.
+Usage of Nvidia GPU for training also tested although on this trivial ammount of data it is not needed.